patie229/DBMS_01/README.md

 Which approach was easier to write correctly on the first try?
 Explain which properties of each language contributed to this.

 > *Your answer:*
+>
+> SQL was easier to write correctly on the first attempt because it is declarative: you describe the result you want, and the database handles the details.
+The shell approach is imperative and requires multiple steps (grep, cut, awk, sort), each of which can fail or behave unexpectedly

 **Question B — Extensibility:**
 What would you need to change in the shell solution if a fifth sensor `T05` were added?
 What about the SQL solution?
 Which approach scales better — and why?

 > *Your answer:*
+>
+> In the shell solution, you would need to manually update the loop to include T05.
+In SQL, no changes are needed — GROUP BY sensor_id automatically includes any new sensor.
+SQL scales better because it does not rely on hard‑coded lists or manual file handling.

 **Question C — Performance:**
 The shell solution reads files from disk on every invocation.
 A database can cache frequently queried data in memory.
 What does this mean for performance with 10 000 sensors and multi-year measurement data?

 > *Your answer:*
+> With 10,000 sensors and multi‑year data, the shell would repeatedly read millions of lines from disk, making it extremely slow.
+A database caches data in memory, uses indexes, and avoids scanning irrelevant rows, resulting in dramatically better performance.

 **Question D — Declarative vs. imperative:**
 SQL is called a *declarative* language: you describe *what* you want, not *how* to compute it.
 Bash/awk, by contrast, are *imperative*: you write step by step how the result is to be computed.
 In which of the three tasks did you feel this difference most clearly?
 Justify your choice.

 > *Your answer:*
+> The difference between declarative and imperative approaches is most obvious in Task 3.
+The shell solution requires a loop, multiple pipes, and a non‑trivial awk script.
+The SQL solution expresses the entire computation in a single, readable query

 > **Screenshot 7:** Take a final screenshot of your terminal showing the SQLite prompt with a query of your own invention on the `readings` table — one you came up with yourself that goes beyond the tasks above — and insert it here.
 >